Previous dayJanuary 28, 2026Next day

 2.4 km---✓ ReviewedUSGS →

-At 19:47 UTC on January 28, 2026, a magnitude 2.3 tremor occurred 102 km N of Yakutat, Alaska.
+A magnitude 2.3 seismic event took place 102 km N of Yakutat, Alaska on January 28, 2026 at 19:47 UTC.
 At a depth of just 2.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.462°, -139.516°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.462°N, -139.516°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28